-The Electric Mistress is one glamorous looking pedal, and you can tell it’s come straight out of the ’80s to deliver some serious synth to your ears.
-But don’t worry, as well as it’s aesthetic, the Electric Mistress offers some amazing technology too.
+The Electric Mistress from Electro Harmonix is one glamorous looking pedal, and you can tell it’s come straight out of the ’80s to deliver some serious synth to your ears.
+But don’t worry, as well as it’s aesthetic, Electro Harmonix have added some pretty amazing technology too.

 The best aspect here has to be the pedal’s independent flanger and chorus dials – yes you get two pedals in one – which can be combined, for genuinely unique sonic creations.
 Better still, when you find the perfect flange point, you can manually freeze it and use it throughout the entire set.

 But wait, there’s even more good news.
 All this tone can be sent through the stereo output jacks into a wall of amplifiers, or pinged between separate stacks, for an out of this world live performance.